KeremAR/Homelab-SharedLibrary/README.md

 ghcr.io/keremar/kubernetes-tools:kubectl-1.36.1-argocd-3.4.2-rollouts-1.9.1
 ```

-It includes shell utilities, `kubectl`, `argocd`, and the Argo Rollouts kubectl
+It is a lightweight Alpine-based image with `sh`, `kubectl`, `argocd`, and the
-plugin.
-Deployment helpers use `container('kubernetes')`, so this one container
+Argo Rollouts kubectl plugin.
+Deployment helpers use `container('kubernetes')`,
-can cover kubectl deploys and future ArgoCD release steps.
+so this one container can cover kubectl deploys and future ArgoCD release
+steps.
+Git and Docker stay in the `jnlp` and `docker` containers instead of this
+image.

 Even production releases need Docker graph storage because `docker load` writes
 the archived image layers into the Docker daemon before `docker tag` and